sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 > </cite>
 > </footer>

+Note: By definition, you don't know what's going on, so there's no sure way to recover.
+This is the tought part of Node not separating your application from the server.
+With power comes responsibility.

 ### What to do?
 First, log the error so you know what happened.

-### Then, you're supposed to
+### Then, you've got to
 ### kill the process.

-Node doesn't separate your application from the server.

-With power comes responsibility.

 It's not so bad.
 We can do now it